Food and drink industry in Wales: Hurns Brewing Company Ltd. (Tomos Watkin)

 The Hurns Brewing Company Limited is a drinks and brewery company based in Swansea, Wales, United Kingdom.
 Hurns own several pubs in Wales.
 It acquired the Tomos Watkin range of beers in 2002.

 Penderyn

-Penderyn produces award-winning single malt whiskies and spirits at their distillery in Brecon Beacons National Park, Wales.
+Penderyn produces single malt whiskies and spirits at their distillery in Brecon Beacons National Park, Wales.

 Tiny Rebel

 Tiny Rebel beers are available in cask, keg, bottle and can.
 The company is known for its Cwtch (rhyming with "butch" and meaning "cuddle" in Welsh), having won Supreme Supreme Champion Beer of Britain with it, in its cask ale format, in 2015.
 Core ranges of each package are available all year round, with specials and seasonals released intermittently.
 In 2016, Tiny Rebel released 30 new beers.
 The company's beers are sold throughout the UK, with selected products available in Welsh branches of supermarkets Co-op and Marks & Spencer.
 Around 15% of the company's beer is exported, with Australia, Japan, Norway and Sweden being the largest overseas markets.